eonfluxor/kron/documentation/Examples.md

 Please review the test units for exhaustive implementation samples.

-In all instances the timer will be reset by simply calling delay with the same key.
+In all instances the timer will be reset by simply calling Kron with the same key.
 (See below `Static vs Instance` to learn more about the Static keyspace).
+Kron
 1. **Idle Timer**

 ```
-Delay.idle(1, key:"keyStrokes"){ (key,ctx) in
+Kron.idle(1, key:"keyStrokes"){ (key,ctx) in
       print("performed after 1 second of inactivity")
 }
 ```